open-cogsci/rapunzel/doc/content/pages/manual/running.md

 next_url: %url:workspace%

-There are two main ways to run code.
-You can either run a project or file (`F5`); or you can run a selection, cell, or current line (`F9`).
-Rapunzel uses an intuitive logic to run code as you would expect it to.
+There are two main ways to run code:

+`F5` runs a project or file
+`F9` runs a selection, the current cell, or the current line.

+Rapunzel uses an intuitive logic to run code as you would expect it to, as explained below.
 Code is executed in the currently active console, unless otherwise specified in a project file.

 [TOC]